junxit/us-congress-bills-112/bill.md

 >   - **(4)** Any person aggrieved by a violation of this subsection or any regulation prescribed pursuant to this subsection may in a civil action in an appropriate Federal court obtain any appropriate relief against the Federal Government with respect to the violation.
 Standing to assert a claim or defense under this subsection shall be governed by the general rules of standing under Article III of the Constitution.
 >   - **(5)** The Secretary shall prescribe regulations to carry out this subsection.

 ## § 9.
+Authority for the performance of medical disability examinations by contract physicians

+Section 704(c) of the Veterans Benefits Act of 2003 (38 U.S.C.
+5101 note) is amended by striking “December 31, 2012” and inserting “December 31, 2017”.

+## § 10.
 Provision of access to case-tracking information

 - **(a)** *In general* Chapter 59 of title 38, United States Code, is amended by adding at the end the following:
   > ## § 5906.
 Provision of access to case-tracking information